AutoDealerRu/catalog-api-documentation/kia_hyundai/7_numbers.md

                 ...
             ],
             "options": [
-                'AT KNOB - LEATHER WRAPPED+WOOD GRAIN',
+                "AT KNOB - LEATHER WRAPPED+WOOD GRAIN",
-                'Some option 2',
+                "Some option 2",
                 ...
             ],
             "color": {